pantheon-systems/documentation/source/_docs/regions.md

 Pantheon is extending Limited Availability invitations to contract organizations (Enterprise, Reseller, OEM, and EDU+) that want to take a new site live from a Pantheon Region outside of the US default.

 During this feature's Limited Availability period, participation is opt-in and available to contract customers only.
-All other new sites will continue to be deployed to the default US region.
-[Give us a call](https://pantheon.io/contact-us){.external} for information about pricing and how to enable your organization to create sites in your choice of Region before the feature becomes generally available in late 2019.
+All other new sites will continue to be deployed to the default US Region.
+[Give us a call](https://pantheon.io/contact-us){.external} for information about pricing and how to enable your organization to create sites in your choice of region before the feature becomes generally available in late 2019.

 ## Use Cases
-There are many scenarios in which you might prefer running a site in a data center outside of the default United States region.
+There are many scenarios in which you might prefer running a site in a data center outside of the default United States Region.
 Common use cases include:

 * Compliance standards that require data residency within the borders of Australia or the European Union
-* Improved performance and user experience for authenticated traffic originating near the desired Region
+* Improved performance and user experience for authenticated traffic originating near the desired region

 ## Region Availability
 Once enabled, this Organization-wide feature allows <a href="/docs/change-management/#organizations-roles-and-permissions" data-proofer-ignore>privileged users</a> to designate one of two available regions at the time of site creation: